 - Date and DateTime: A timestamp value for storing dates and times (ie. an event start, office opening hours).

-- File attachment: To store any kind of document (PDF, ZIP, etc.).
+- File: To store any kind of document (images, PDFs, ZIPs, etc.).

-- Image and Image gallery: To store one or more images (for sliders, carousels, etc.).
+- Multiple files: To store one or more files (for sliders, carousels, etc.).

 - Video: To reference to an external YouTube/Vimeo video.

 - Color: For storing colors (with or without alpha channel).

 - Geolocation: Coordinate values for storing the latitude and longitude of a physical location.

 - SEO meta tags: To manage a page meta title, meta description, OpenGraph cards, etc.